pvk-96/Journal/README.md

 Now to my projects, I am trying to generate the ASCII art for the logo of horus.
 It is quite challenging, I have written a python script for this job, It is not working how i want that to.
 I'll be doing this today

 30-08-2025:
+Today, I have created an app in uxccelerate.ai for it's VibeHack 2025. the app is a better version of AeroCode available on my github page with the same name.
+I have submitted it and do not know what will happen.